The Stone City Art Colony and School 1932-1933

 Among the students, Francis Robert White sparked a small revolt over Wood’s leadership style and broke with the colony, bringing a small group of students with him.
 These artists would later form the Cooperative Mural Painters Group and paint the WPA-sponsored [TRAP division] mural at the Cedar Rapids’ federal courthouse, a highly controversial project later destroyed via a court order.

 Students associated with the colony would become the core of Iowa artists creating government-funded projects during the 1930s.
 Under the Department of the Treasury, the Works Progress Administration (WPA) provided wages and expenses for artists’ projects in public buildings – schools, post offices, courthouses, etc. Many of the Stone City colony students would receive WPA commissions in the 1930s, and some, for multiple projects.
 Many exhibited and won prestigious awards at the Iowa Art Salon of the Iowa State Fair; Wood selected a small group to assist him with the Iowa State University Parks Library mural project.
-Some joined university faculties, pursued second careers, exhibited nationally, operated successful galleries or businesses.
+Some joined university faculties, pursued second careers, exhibited nationally, or operated successful galleries or businesses.
 In total, the colony produced some of Iowa’s most prominent artists of the 1930s-1980s.

 Brigham, Johnson.
 "John Aloysius Green."
 From Iowa: Its History and Its Foremost Citizens. (v.3) Chicago: S.J.
 Clarke Publishing, 1916.